 How does it work?

 The Beryl bikes have three speed gears and a step through design, with fully adjustable handlebars and seats for a wide range of riders, from 4’11” to 6’5”.

 The App can be downloaded on the Apple app store for iPhone, and the Google Play Store for Android users.
 Riders can choose to pay each time they cycle, or take up an annual membership.

 Users will be informed of the location of ‘Beryl Bays’, the preferred parking locations to leave the bikes.
 However, the scheme is designed with flexibility in mind and will allow users to park the bikes elsewhere, provided they are safely within the scheme area.

-Operators will keep track of all the bikes and will "re-balance" them as required to maximise availability.
+Operators will keep track of all the bikes via GPS and will redistribute them as required to maximise availability.

 How much does it cost?